simonymas/CoopTimer/README.md

  * Timekeeping and setting timers
  * Calculation of todays sunset and sunrise for automatic timekeeping
  * Control of 8 relays
- * Keypad and display for manual control.
+ * Keypad and display for manual control and for chaning settings.

 In this version, the program is designed to manage a chicken coop with automatic lights as well as doors and nests operated by lineary actuators.